 Automation is a tycoon-style game which put the player in control of their own auto company.
-Rather than start at the dawn of the automotive era, the game begins in a Post World War 2 era setting and focuses on bringing modern engines, platforms and automotive concepts to market through the year 2020.
+Rather than start at the dawn of the automotive era, the game begins in the year 1946, just after World War 2 and focuses on bringing modern engines, platforms and automotive concepts to market through the year 2020.

 Game Play Details

 Game play is divided into three sections; the engine designer, car designer and company management.
-Players will have the ability to create a wide range of engine styles - from economic 3-cylinder engines to turbocharged 12-cylinder race motors, and nearly everything in between and mate them to a sophisticated car design tool which allows for the creation of nearly endless car and truck platforms.
+Players will have the ability to create a wide range of engine styles - from economic 3-cylinder engines to turbocharged 12 and 16-cylinder race motors, and nearly everything in between and mate them to a sophisticated car design tool which allows for the creation of nearly endless car and truck platforms.

 Engine Layouts included at launch